Cordless telephone: Security

 Many analog phone signals are easily picked up by radio scanners, allowing anyone within range to listen in on conversations (though this is illegal in many countries).
 Though many such analog models are still produced, modern digital technology is available to reduce the risk of eavesdropping.
 Digital Spread Spectrum (DSS) typically uses frequency hopping to spread the audio signal (with a 3 kHz bandwidth) over a much wider range of frequencies in a pseudorandom way.
 Spreading the signal out over a wider bandwidth is a form of redundancy, and increases the signal-to-noise ratio, yielding longer range and less susceptibility to interference.
 Higher frequency bands provide more room for these wide-bandwidth signals.

 To an analog receiver like a scanner, a DSS signal sounds like bursts of noise.
 Only the base unit using a matching pseudorandom number can decode the signal, and it chooses from one of thousands of such unique codes each time the handset is returned to the cradle.
 Additionally, the digital nature of the signal increases its tolerance to noise, and some systems even encrypt the digital signal for additional security.

 Cordless phone handsets

 Roaming cordless phone handsets exist which are not tethered to any particular base station, but which also do not use traditional mobile (cellular) phone networks.
 These most commonly use digital technologies like DECT, 2.4 GHz unlicensed spectrum, or 802.11a/b/g standards-based wireless LAN technology.
-The cordless phone handset must connect to a wireless access point or base station that supports the same technology.
-Also required is a call management function and a gateway to the public switched telephone network (PSTN).
-This may or may not be integrated in the base-station.
-A Voice over IP service can be used by phones that use wireless data access points, thus using a broadband Internet connection to defer the connection to the PSTN to a remote gateway operated by the service provider, close to the call's destination.
 Analog equivalents do exist and can provide longer reach, but with potential loss of confidentiality and voice quality.
-Most digital systems have inherent encryption or offer optional encryption.
+The cordless phone handset connects to a wireless access point or base station that supports the same technology.
+A Voice over IP service can be used by phones that use wireless data access points, thus using a broadband Internet connection to defer the connection to the PSTN to a remote gateway operated by the service provider.